astroumd/lmtoy/docs/wishlist.md

 * add otf_select=3 option to use a triangle convolution filter.
 In the end, normalizing to the same RMS, there are no noticable differences.
 Need a more detailed analysis like in SLR Appendix C.

-* buffer overruns in C gridder program.
-One solved, more to go it seems. efence didn't help, there is a problem in netcdf as well.

 * by default, now only cells will be given a value if there was at least one pixel in it.
 This only works well for convex areas.
 For